Clark: Well, maybe once.

-- However, in The Golden Age of Comic Books and at least part of The Silver Age of Comic Books, it was definitely X-rays.
+- Kryptonian X-Ray Vision has been handwaved in in many different ways: it is actually a combination of his telescopic vision and microscopic vision, he sees a completely different wavelength of light, it's actually a psionic power, he can detect the minor electromagnetic energy emitted when cosmic ray particles pass through matter...
+However, in The Golden Age of Comic Books and at least part of The Silver Age of Comic Books, it was definitely X-rays.
 In fact, this is where his heat vision originally came from; he was able to focus the X-rays enough to cook whatever he was looking at.
 Or in one Superboy comic, turn gold into lead.
-One odd side-effect of this was that, until the Post Crisis reboot, his heat vision couldn't melt lead.
+One odd side-effect of this was that, until the Post-Crisis reboot, his heat vision couldn't melt lead.
 (This ignores the fact that an actual beam of highly focused X-rays could in fact melt lead, if it were sufficiently intense.)

 - One character in Target Comics, the White Streak, had x-ray vision.

 - An extremely disturbing use in Supreme Power where Mark Milton goes to a strip club, takes a woman home, and has sex with her - while having his x-ray vision on enough to see her bones and muscles beneath the skin.
 Mark also used to use it to spy on girls in high school.